arrowhead-f/x509-profile/proposal.md

 }
 ```

-#### 2.1.2.8 `issuerUniqueID`
+#### 2.1.2.8 `issuerUniqueID` and `subjectUniqueID`

-An optional identifier uniquely associated with the issuer of the certificate.
-This field must not be used.

-#### 2.1.2.9 `subjectUniqueID`

-An optional identifier uniquely associated with the subject of the certificate.
-This field must not be used.
+Optional identifiers uniquely associated with the issuer or subject of the certificate.

+These fields _must not_ be used.
+When a certain certificate, or its subject, needs to be identified, the cryptographic hash, or _fingerprint_, of the certificate _should_ be used.
+See Section 4 for more information about what hashing algorithms should be used for this and other purposes.

-#### 2.1.2.10 `extensions`
+#### 2.1.2.9 `extensions`

 ```asn1
 Extensions ::= SEQUENCE SIZE (1..MAX) OF Extension